ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

  in the second degree, pursuant to section 125.12 of the penal  law;  and (4) civil penalties imposed pursuant to subdivision two of section elev- en  hundred ninety-four-a of this chapter, shall be paid to such county.
- IN ADDITION,  ANY  SURCHARGES  IMPOSED  PURSUANT  TO  SECTIONS  EIGHTEEN HUNDRED NINE-C AND EIGHTEEN HUNDRED NINE-E OF THIS CHAPTER SHALL BE PAID TO  SUCH  COUNTY IN SUCH MANNER AND FOR SUCH PURPOSES AS PROVIDED FOR IN SUCH SECTIONS.
+ IN ADDITION, ANY SURCHARGES IMPOSED PURSUANT TO SECTION EIGHTEEN HUNDRED NINE-C AND PARAGRAPH B OF SUBDIVISION ONE OF  SECTION  EIGHTEEN  HUNDRED NINE-E  OF  THIS CHAPTER SHALL BE PAID TO SUCH COUNTY IN SUCH MANNER AND FOR SUCH PURPOSES AS PROVIDED FOR IN SECTION ELEVEN HUNDRED NINETY-SEVEN OF THIS CHAPTER.
   [(a)] B. Any such fine, penalty, or forfeiture collected by any court, judge, magistrate or other officer referred to  in  subdivision  one  of section  thirty-nine  of the judiciary law, establishing a unified court